Reptiles and Other Fauna of the Serra de Sintra

 - Target audience: Young people (>8 years) and adults

-- Accessibility: Uneven surfaces and slopes
+- Accessibility: Uneven surfaces, steps and slopes